RMIT values the privacy of every individual and is committed to the responsible handling of personal information.

 We may share your personal information with third parties where appropriate for the purposes set out above, including but not limited to:

-- our contracted service providers or partners, including overseas and local agents, information technology service providers, venues and event organisers, marketing and communication agencies, research and statistical analysis providers, call centres, hard copy and electronic mailing houses, professional advisers (such as recruitment advisers, auditors, accountants, insurers, and lawyers), and externally hosted applications.
+- Our contracted service providers or partners, including overseas and local agents, information technology service providers (such as Adobe, Google and Microsoft), venues and event organisers, marketing and communication agencies, research and statistical analysis providers, call centres, hard copy and electronic mailing houses, professional advisers (such as recruitment advisers, auditors, accountants, insurers, and lawyers), and externally hosted applications and software subscriptions.

 These recipient organisations and contracted service providers are required to keep personal information confidential and provide the same privacy safeguards as we do.
-Some of these recipients may be located outside of Spain or Europe, which means that your personal information may be transferred interstate or overseas (trans-border), including but not limited to:
+Some of these recipients may be located outside of Victoria or Australia, which means that your personal information may be transferred interstate or overseas (trans-border), including but not limited to:

 - the United States of America.